 Assistant Professor of Art, Department Chair of Art & Design

-Tim Thorpe brings 11 years of operations and management experience to the Sterling College Business Department.
-Prior to coming to Sterling College, Tim was responsible for information and data security at Viking Collection Service in Eden Prairie, MN.
+Tim Thorpe brings 11 years of operations and management experience to the Sterling College Department of Business.
+Prior to coming to Sterling College, Tim was responsible for information and data security at Viking Collection Service in Eden Prairie, Minn.

 Assistant Professor of Communications; Chair of the Communications, Media & Theatre Arts Department, Director of Forensics & Debate

-Ken taught 13 years in Kansas public schools as a forensics and debate coach as well as teaching public speaking and drama.
+Ken taught 13 years in Kansas public schools as a forensics and debate coach and public speaking and drama teacher.
 His teams won multiple state championships, with individual students not only winning state championships, but national titles as well.

-Mary was an instructor in Health, Physical Education, and Recreation.
-She has been a coach for volleyball, basketball, and softball.
-In 1986 she was inducted into the NWC Athletic Hall of Fame.
-From 1989-2005 she has the head volleyball coach of Sterling College.
-She was awarded 10 AVCA Team Academic Awards, lead her team to two KCAC championship victories (1994 and 1997), two-time KCAC coach of the Year, and won the McCreery Teaching Award in 2001.
+Mary is an associate professor in health, physical education and exercise science responsible for the Health/PE licensure program.
+She has been a coach for volleyball, basketball and softball.
+In 1986, she was inducted into the Northwestern College (IA) Athletic Hall of Fame.
+From 1989-2005, she was the head volleyball coach at Sterling College.
+She was awarded ten AVCA Team Academic Awards and led her team to two KCAC championship victories (1994 and 1997).
+She is a two-time KCAC coach of the Year and won the McCreery Teaching Award in 2001.

-Mark was born and raised in South Africa until he immigrated to the United States in 1977.
-He has been a part of a view short-term missionary to Japan, India, and Turkey.
-He is married to his wife, Laurel, with three sons: Caleb, Micah, and Josiah.
-He was won the Whose Who Among American Teachers Award in 1998 from Belmont High School from Los Angeles, California.
+Mark was born and raised in South Africa and immigrated to the United States in 1977.
+He has been a part of a few short-term mission trips to Japan, India and Turkey.
+Mark is married to his wife, Laurel, with three sons: Caleb, Micah and Josiah.
+He won the Who’s Who Among American Teachers Award in 1998 from Belmont High School from Los Angeles, Calif.